What's On Tap...

 CasePerformance's Mission Statement

-Sport science and nutrition research is a means to an end.
-As such, knowledge is worthless unless properly applied to your training goals.
+Knowledge is worthless unless properly applied to your training goals.
+This pertains to research completed in the gym as well as the lab.
 Unfortunately, by the time research has been filtered down to the average individual, it has been polluted by manufacturer propaganda, manipulated by those with personal agendas or glossed over by popular media.

 At CasePerformance, this nonsense is sidetracked as we bring the research straight to your front door.
 We provide you with free access to our article database as well as personalized training and nutrition programs that provide results.
-Furthermore, we recognize that it's the real world results obtained by athlete/client - coach interaction, rather than that of study X,Y or Z, which is the ultimate measure of YOUR success.
-Additionally, we teach you how to teach yourself in our Consumer Savvy article section.
+Furthermore, we teach you how to teach yourself in our Consumer Savvy article section.
 As you'll see, the only personal agenda you'll find at CasePerformance is the one that starts with you and ends with your success!

 Great Archived Articles